 The real estate market last year had experienced another solid year of growth while at the same time the stock market is experiencing another year of sub-par performance.
 As we bring in the New Year, the stock market is not showing any positive gains over the previous year.

-The 2015 results for residential housing were not as impressive as that of the results for commercial real estate market, but again, it was solid gains considering the shape of the economy.
-Preston ?
-(Is there a last name) from NAREIA stated "The National Association of Realtors did report a slowdown in existing and new home sales in November, 2015 of 10.5 percent and 2.7 percent respectively, the median existing price of an existing home was up 6.3 percent in the year-over-year results from $207,200 in November 2014 to $220,300 in November 2015 and, according to the National Association of Home Builders, median new home prices were up slightly in November, 2015 by 0.8 percent over November, 2014, from $302,700 to $305,000."
+The 2015 results for residential housing were not as impressive as that of the results for the commercial real estate market, but again, it was solid gains considering the shape of the economy.
+Preston?
+(Is there a last name) from NAREIA stated, "The National Association of Realtors did report a slowdown in existing and new home sales in November 2015 of 10.5 percent and 2.7 percent respectively, the median existing price of an existing home was up 6.3 percent in the year-over-year results from $207,200 in November 2014 to $220,300 in November 2015 and, according to the National Association of Home Builders, median new home prices were up slightly in November 2015 by 0.8 percent over November 2014, from $302,700 to $305,000."